Stimulated-Raman-scattering amplification of attosecond XUV pulses with pulse-train pumps and application to local in-depth plasma-density measurement: Abstract

 \section{Abstract}

 We present a scheme for amplifying an extreme-ultraviolet (XUV) seed isolated attosecond pulse via stimulated Raman scattering of a pulse-train pump.
-At sufficient seed and pump intensity, the amplification is non-linear and the amplitude of the seed pulse can reach that of the pump, one order of magnitude higher than the initial seed amplitude.
+At sufficient seed and pump intensity, the amplification is nonlinear, and the amplitude of the seed pulse can reach that of the pump, one order of magnitude higher than the initial seed amplitude.
 In the linear amplification regime, we find that the spectral signature of the pump pulse train is imprinted on the spectrum of the amplified seed pulse.
-Since the spectral signature is imprinted with its frequency downshifted by the plasma frequency, it is possible to deduce the electron density in the region of interaction, which can be as short as micrometer longitudinally.
-By varying the delay between the seed and the pump, this novel scheme provides a local electron-density measurements inside solid-density plasmas that cannot be probed with optical frequencies, with micrometer resolution. \\[1em] DOI:\href{https://doi.org/10.1103/PhysRevE.106.045208}{\tt 10.1103/PhysRevE.106.045208}
+Since the spectral signature is imprinted with its frequency downshifted by the plasma frequency, it is possible to deduce the electron density in the region of interaction.
+This region can be of micrometer length scale longitudinally.
+By varying the delay between the seed and the pump, this scheme provides a local electron-density measurement inside solid-density plasmas that cannot be probed with optical frequencies, with micrometer resolution. \\[1em] DOI:\href{https://doi.org/10.1103/PhysRevE.106.045208}{\tt 10.1103/PhysRevE.106.045208}